-Gil Shaham performs Beethoven’s Violin Concerto presented by Sydney Symphony Orchestra Tickets
+Gil Shaham performs Beethoven’s Violin Concerto presented by Sydney Symphony Orchestra tickets

 Sydney, New South Wales

-Gil Shaham performs Beethoven’s Violin Concerto presented by Sydney Symphony Orchestra Tickets
+Gil Shaham performs Beethoven’s Violin Concerto presented by Sydney Symphony Orchestra tickets

 American violinist Gil Shaham makes his long-awaited return to perform one of the most influential concertos ever written.